 Randomization: To avoid sequencing effects, the order of a series of questions may be randomized.
 Also, the order of response options in a checklist question may be randomized to avoid primacy effects.

-Rank, Ranking, Rank Order: When we ask the respondent to specify the order of some items, that is a ranking process.
-This generates ordinal data.
+Rank, Ranking, Rank Order: (also known as “forced ranking”) When we ask the respondent to specify the order of some items, that is a ranking process.
+The question generates ordinal data.
 Note difference from “rate” — and they are frequently confused.

 Rate, Rating: The result when we ask the respondent to specify how they feel about something using a rating scale.
 Note difference from “rank” — and they are frequently confused.